FormerLurker/ArcWelderPlugin/README.md

 Your printer's firmware must be capable of printing G2/G3 commands to use the GCode produced by *Arc Welder*.
 Additionally, arc support must be enabled and properly configured.
 Firmware support varies, and many older versions produce arcs less accurately and more slowly than expected.

 ### Marlin
 [Marlin](https://github.com/MarlinFirmware/Marlin/) has supported arc commands for a long time.
 However, starting with [version 2.0.6](https://github.com/MarlinFirmware/Marlin/releases/tag/2.0.6) arc support has been greatly enhanced.
-I recommend you upgrade to at least this version before using *Arc Welder*, because your experience will be much better.
+I recommend you upgrade to at least this version before using *Arc Welder* because your experience will be much better.
 Arc support must be enabled in your Configuration_adv.h file.

 For recent versions of Marlin (2.0.6 and above), you can send an ```M115``` to see if your firmware has *ARC_SUPPORT* enabled.
 For earlier versions you can send an empty ```G2``` or ```G3``` command.
-If your printer responds with ```unknown command``` arc support is not enabled.
+If your printer responds with ```unknown command```, arc support is not enabled.

-If your printer is running a fork of Marlin, but arc support is not enabled, or is buggy, I recommend creating an issue withing the fork's repository.
+If your printer is running a fork of Marlin, but arc support is not enabled or is buggy, I recommend creating an issue within the fork's repository.

 > "A plugin that can convert curves into arcs will be massively welcome and should make a great improvement in performance and print results."
 >
 > **[`Scott Lahteine`](https://www.patreon.com/thinkyhead)** - _Creator of [Marlin Firmware](https://github.com/MarlinFirmware/Marlin/)_

 ### Prusa Firmware
 [Prusa's fork of Marlin](https://github.com/prusa3d/Prusa-Firmware) does support G2/G3 commands, however the default settings can produce sharp corners for very small arcs.
 I've only noticed this in a few of my test prints, so it is not a particularly common issue.
 You should be able to see it on the roof of a Benchy if you look closely.
-Reducing the *MM_PER_ARC_SEGMENT* setting slightly can correct this, but can also introduce stuttering.
+Reducing the *MM_PER_ARC_SEGMENT* setting slightly can correct this but can also introduce stuttering.
 Reducing the value massively (say to 0.1mm) will introduce a LOT of stutter and is NOT recommended.
 Please note that adjusting this setting currently requires a manual firmware recompile.

 I have been toying with the firmware and have submitted a pull request to enhance the capabilities, but it hasn't made it into the firmware yet and may require further modifications.
 I am planning to add some enhancements from Marlin 2.0.6 as well.
 I also added some new GCodes for adjusting arc interpolating and for retrieving the firmware settings for arc generation.
 You can view the pull request [here](https://github.com/prusa3d/Prusa-Firmware/pull/2657).
-Feel free to give this pull request a thumbs up, but realize that it needs some work, and that the good folks at [Prusa Research]([https://www.prusa3d.com/) have a lot on their plates.
+Feel free to give this pull request a thumbs up, but realize that it needs some work and that the good folks at [Prusa Research]([https://www.prusa3d.com/) have a lot on their plates.

 Also, some very old versions of Prusa's firmware (I'm not sure exactly how old) do not support bed leveling adjustments during arc movements.
 Please make sure you are using a recent version of the firmware so that interpolated movements are properly leveled.

 ### Klipper
 [Klipper](https://github.com/KevinOConnor/klipper/) seems to handle G2/G3 commands with ease, as long as the *GCode_arcs* config section is enabled.
-G2/G3 support was added on Sept 13, 2019, so make sure you update Klipper if you are using an older version.
+G2/G3 support was added on September 13, 2019, so make sure you update Klipper if you are using an older version.

 ### Other Firmware
 Though G2/G3 support is not universal, nor are all implementations equal, it is relatively easy to test.
 You can do so in the OctoPrint terminal by sending the the following commands, one at a time: